OkomoJacob/YouTube2mp3/README.md

 - [x] ffmpeg (for audio conversion)

 ## 👨🏼‍⚖ Legal Note ⚖️
-[ x ] Please ensure you have the necessary rights to download and convert YouTube videos.
+- [x] Please ensure you have the necessary rights to download and convert YouTube videos.
-[ x ] This script is for educational purposes only and should be used in compliance with [YouTube’s Terms of Service](https://www.youtube.com/t/terms) and applicable copyright laws.
+- [x] This script is for educational purposes only and should be used in compliance with [YouTube’s Terms of Service](https://www.youtube.com/t/terms) and applicable copyright laws.

 ## License
 This project is licensed under the MIT License.